Activiti/Activiti/activiti-spring-boot/spring-boot-samples/spring-boot-sample-hal-rest-api/README.md

 As well as securing the endpoints, keycloak is also being used to find groups for a user via a lookup proxy class.

+TODO: Breakpoint KeycloakActivitiAuthenticationProvider to see whether authentication.getName() contains a keycloak unique id or name or how to ensure it's configurable...
+Or is it even getting hit at all?

+TODO: Configure postman to get the keycloak token and use it on subsequent requests

 TODO: Provide a keycloak json file to configure realm etc, reference a docker image with it applied or both...

-TODO: Breakpoint BasicAuthenticationProvider to see whether authentication.getName() contains a keycloak unique id or name or how to ensure it's configurable...